Marufwp/plugeguard/readme.txt

 == Installation ==
 1. Upload the plugin to the `/wp-content/plugins/` directory
 2. Activate through the 'Plugins' menu
-3. Go to PlugeGuard Setting > PlugeGuard to scan your site
+3. Go to Tools > PlugeGuard Setting to scan your site

 == Frequently Asked Questions ==
-= Does it delete files? =
+= Does it delete all files? =
 No. It only removes detected credential lines, not entire files.

 = Will it detect all types of hidden credentials? =